KTH-SML/ltl_automaton_turtlebot/README.md

 #### Published Topics
 - `ts_state` ([ltl_automaton_msgs/TransitionSystemStateStamped](/ltl_automaton_msgs/msg/TransitionSystemStateStamped.msg))

     Agent TS state topic.
 The agent TS state is composed of a list of states from the different state models composing the action model.
-The Nexus node aggretates the `2d_pose_region` state from a region_2d_pose_monitor with the internal load state.
+The turtlebot node aggretates the `2d_pose_region` state from a region_2d_pose_monitor with the internal load state.

 #### Parameters
 - `agent_name` (string, default: "agent")